The Moon Landing Debate

 Skeptics argue that lunar gravity was simulated using monofilament wire suspension and variable frame rates (i.e. dynamic slow-motion), but that some scenes reveal Earth gravity.
 Furthermore, skeptics argue that some scenes reveal sound transmission, despite the lack of a lunar atmosphere.

 Skeptics have also argued that in Apollo moon footage, all movements, not just vertical (free fall) movements, appear to be in (variable) slow-motion.
-In addition, skeptics noted that astronauts in Apollo moon footage were jumping merely knee-high, while astronauts in (transverse) lunar gravity simulation experiments are able to jump well over one meter high.
+In addition, skeptics noted that astronauts in Apollo moon footage were jumping merely knee-high, while astronauts in transverse lunar gravity simulation experiments are able to jump well over one meter high.

-A detailed frame rate and gravity analysis was first performed in a three-hour video investigation titled “Make Believe” that was released in March 2015 by an anonymous author.
+A comprehensive frame rate and gravity analysis based on the original Apollo footage was first performed in 2015 in a three-hour video investigation titled “Apollo: Make Believe”.
 The following short video clips show examples of this analysis reproduced by the Apollo Project.
+This type of skeptical analysis has not yet been addressed by supporters of the official Apollo version.

-Figure: Apollo frame rate and gravity analysis
+Image: Apollo frame rate and gravity analysis (AP)

 Apollo frame rate and gravity analysis (AP)

-5) Moon landing simulations
+5) Lunar landing simulations

 6) The Saturn V rocket